waiting-for-dev/web_pipe/docs/connection_struct.md

 run DummyApp.new
 ```

-As you can see, default available features are the very minimal to read from a
+As you can see, by default, the available features are very minimal to read
-request and to write a response.
+from a request and to write a response.
 However, you can pick from several
 (extensions)[extensions.md] which will make your life much easier.

 Immutability is a core design principle in `web_pipe`.
 All methods in
-`WebPipe::Conn` which are used to add data to it (both in core behaviour and
+`WebPipe::Conn`, which are used to add data to it (both in core behavior and
-extensions) return a fresh new instance.
+extensions), return a fresh new instance.
 It also makes possible chaining
 methods in a very readable way.

-You can use ruby 2.7 pattern matching on a `WebPipe::Conn` struct, as in:
+If you're using ruby 2.7 or greater, you can pattern match on a `WebPipe::Conn`
+struct, as in:

 ```ruby
 # GET http://example.org